ibm-cloud-docs/satellite/getting-started.md

 # Getting started with {{site.data.keyword.satellitelong_notm}}
 {: #getting-started}

-With {{site.data.keyword.satellitelong_notm}}, you can bring your own compute infrastructure that resides in your on-premises data center, at other cloud providers, or in edge networks as a {{site.data.keyword.satelliteshort}} Location to {{site.data.keyword.cloud_notm}}.
+With {{site.data.keyword.satellitelong_notm}}, you can bring your own compute infrastructure that is in your on-premises data center, at other cloud providers, or in edge networks as a {{site.data.keyword.satelliteshort}} Location to {{site.data.keyword.cloud_notm}}.
 Then, you use the capabilities of {{site.data.keyword.satelliteshort}} to run {{site.data.keyword.cloud_notm}} services on this infrastructure, and consistently deploy, manage, and control your app workloads.

 {{site.data.keyword.satellitelong_notm}} is available as a closed beta and is subject to change.
 To register for the beta, see the [product details page](https://cloud.ibm.com/satellite/beta){: external}.
 {: beta}